ManavalanG/UniProt-genome-annotations-hg19/README.md

-UniProt provides [human genome annotation data](http://bit.ly/2mqJMjP) enabling mapping of amino acid annotations directly to reference genome coordinates, but they are available in hg38 coordinates.
+UniProt provides [human genome annotation data](http://bit.ly/2mqJMjP) enabling mapping of amino acid annotations directly to reference genome coordinates, but they are available only in hg38 coordinates.
 This repository converts and makes this data available in *hg19 coordinates*.

 # Files for download:
 Besides conversion to hg19 coordinated, few changes are made here to suit our purposes.
 See *'Processing pipeline'* section for details.

-* [Restructured and hg19-converted Bed files](hg19_UniProt_genome_annotations.zip).
+* [Restructured, hg19-converted Bed files](hg19_UniProt_genome_annotations.zip).
 This is what you probably are interested in.
 * [Merged bedfile](merged_select_UniProt_hg19_restructured.bed) containing only selected 17 [sequence annotations](http://www.uniprot.org/help/sequence_annotation) of interest, as listed below, from UniProt reviewed proteins.

         1. Active site